 The local Telugu cuisine, on the other hand, has its origins in the areas surrounding Hyderabad.
 Fiery and flavourful, this cuisine has a huge variety of vegetarian, meat and seafood dishes, many of which can even be classified as from the coast or from inland.
 If you’ve not tried Telugu food before, make sure you follow the locals’ example and finish your meal with some curd/yoghurt and rice to douse the flames.

-While the main shopping district of Hyderabad has traditionally been Abids Road (the ‘A’ is pronounced like in ‘apple’), there are other placed to go for souvenirs.
-Laad Bazaar, also called ‘chudi bazaar’ (‘bangle market’), is just off Charminar, and is famous for its traditional laquerware.
+The main shopping district of Hyderabad is traditionally Abids Road (the ‘A’ is pronounced like in ‘apple’), but there are other places you can go for souvenirs.
+Laad Bazaar, also called chudi bazaar (‘bangle market’), is just off Charminar, and is famous for its traditional laquerware.
 And its crowds.
 The area around Charminar is also known for its affordable pearls.
 Just make sure you know how to spot the real thing.

 The Shilparamam crafts village in Hitech City features traditional handicrafts from all over the country.
 Kalanjali is known for its high-end traditional clothes and handicrafts, while the APCO Cottage Industries Emporium stocks affordable clothes and linen, all made from the traditional hand-woven ikat textile.

-Hyderabad’s nightlife is mostly centered around Jubilee Hills and Hitech City, with road numbers 36 and 45 in Jubilee Hills seeing an explosion in craft breweries and lounges over the last few years.
-If you’re not sure of where to go, going brewery-hopping on road number 45 (Google Maps location) will let you sample what’s on offer.
+Hyderabad’s nightlife is mostly centered around Jubilee Hills and Hitech City, with an explosion in craft breweries and lounges on road numbers 36 and 45 in Jubilee Hills over the last few years.
+If you’re not sure of where to go, going brewery-hopping on road number 45 will let you sample what’s on offer.

 Also read: IQ’s veg review: Olive Bistro

 Besides the heritage, food and shopping trails, Hyderabad has other ways to keep visitors happy.
-If you’re a speed junkie, you could check out the GoKart tracks at Runway9 and the airport (RGIA).
+If you’re looking for adventure sports in Hyderabad, you could check out the GoKart tracks at Runway 9 and the airport (RGIA).
 The Jalavihar water park is a good place to cool off if the heat gets to you, and so is Snow World, an indoor frozen landscape with artificial snow!
 The Wonderla theme park can take you for any number of rides (ha ha).
 And if you’re a space explorer at heart, you can check out a show at the BM Birla Planetarium.